cboykin-fc/infoblox/README.md

 This DNS Assessment Script will run 1-1000 DNS queries, in each of the 11 categories, to see how implemented DNS security controls respond.

+**Download and Extract the zip file before following the instructions below.

+***NOTE: When asked for a "Sinkhole", enter the IP address of any redirect or sinkhole used in your network.
+If none, just hit enter.

 In order to run the scripts: